Bláthnaid Ní Chofaigh: Career

 Ní Chofaigh announced the votes for Ireland in the Eurovision Song Contest in 2001.

 Ní Chofaigh co-presented The Afternoon Show from the first season in 2003 but abandoned it in 2009, complaining of health problems.
 The show was axed in 2010 a year after she left.
 She was a judge on The All Ireland Talent Show, and had great success on the final season with her act Daniel Furlong who took home the trophy.

 In 2007 she was voted one of Ireland's sexiest women in a Sunday Independent magazine poll.

 In 2010, Ní Chofaigh took part in the reality TV series Celebrity Bainisteoir, managing Nobber GFC, based in her home county of Meath.
 She took the team as far as the semi-final and then she lost.
 In 2011, Ní Chofaigh began hosting a new series called Charity ICA Bootcamp, which pitted celebrities taking on each other in challenges, with the winner Peter Clohessy receiving money to give to his chosen charity.

 Ní Chofaigh was back on television with another afternoon lifestyle day-time talk show on RTÉ One in November 2012 alongside Norah Casey.

 In January 2013, Ni Chofaigh made her acting debut in the TG4 series Crisis Eile, playing politician Maeve Kelly-Clarke.

+Following the retirement of long-serving host Mary Kennedy, in 2020 Ní Chofaigh became a co-presenter of the long-running RTÉ magazine programme Nationwide, broadcast three times a week.

 In 2022, Ní Chofaigh gave a TEDx talk, through Irish on the topic of being an Irish speaker in modern Ireland.